Ameenkp/image-resizer-api/README.md

    storage and retrieval.
 3. **API Functionality**: Users can fetch images based on depth criteria, and the images are processed on-the-fly to apply a predefined color map before delivery.
-4. **Storage**: Processed images are stored in a binary format in a relational database to facilitate easy retrieval based on depth queries.
+4. **Storage**: Processed images are stored in a binary format in a relational database (postgreSQL) to facilitate easy retrieval based on depth queries.

 ## Setup and Installation